capncrockett/sleeper-tools/README.md

 # Sleeper API Client

-A Python client for interacting with the Sleeper Fantasy Football API.
+A clean, well-organized Python client for interacting with the Sleeper Fantasy Football API.

 ## Setup